-7-Segment Matrices like these are 'multiplexed' - so to control all the seven-segment LEDs you need 14 pins.
+14-Segment Matrices like these are 'multiplexed' - so to control all the seven-segment LEDs you need 18 pins.
 That's a lot of pins, and there are driver chips like the MAX7219 (http://adafru.it/453) that can control a matrix for you but there's a lot of wiring to set up and they take up a ton of space.
-Here at Adafruit we feel your pain!
-After all, wouldn't it be awesome if you could control a matrix without tons of wiring?
-That's where these LED Matrix FeatherWings (http://adafru.it/3088) come in!
+Wouldn't it be awesome if you could control a matrix without tons of wiring?
+That's where these Alphanumeric LED Matrix FeatherWings come in, they make it really easy to add a 4-digit alphanumeric display with decimal points.